GardenGroupUO/Adsorber/Documentation/source/index.rst

 It is recommended to read the installation page before using the Adsorber program.
 See :ref:`Installation: Setting Up Adsorber and Pre-Requisites Packages <Installation>` for more information.
 Note that you can install Adsorber through ``pip3`` and ``conda``.

+As well as installing Adsorber, the Atomic Simulation Environment (ASE) GUI and Jmol programs are also used to visualise your system with adsorbed atoms and molecules upon it.
+Installation and how to use the ASE GUI and Jmol can be found in :ref:`External_programs_that_will_be_useful_to_install_for_using_Adsorber`.

 Table of Contents
 =================